-The core strategies are: [With Some Revision from ID]
+The core strategies are:

-- 1. Inform and support the development of conducive policy and regulations for the CTI-CFF goal/vision. - 2.
-Engage and motivate all stakeholders especially coastal communities and private sector into action for the CTI-CFF - 3.
-Enhance and optimize partnerships (international, regional, national, and local) for capacity development, empowerment of key stakeholders especially coastal communities, and other needs to accelerate progress on the CTI-CFF goal/vision. - 4.
+- 1. Inform and support the development of conducive policy and regulations for the CTI-CFF goal/vision. - Engage and motivate all stakeholders especially coastal communities and private sector into action for the CTI-CFF - Enhance and optimize partnerships (international, regional, national, and local) for capacity development, empowerment of key stakeholders especially coastal communities, to accelerate progress on the CTI-CFF goal/vision. - 4.
 Identify and establish clear resource mobilization plan for the CTI-CFF goal/vision